Who Were The Tudor Kings and Queens?

 In his early years, Henry had been renowned as a superb athlete and sportsman.
 He excelled at the joust and real tennis.
 On 24th January 1536 he fell from his horse and was then crushed when his armoured horse rolled on top of him.
 He was unconscious for around 2 hours and it was feared he would die.
 The accident caused a leg injury which prevented him from seriously competing in sports and also caused him problems for the rest of his life.
 After the accident his personality changed and he became more paranoid, angrier and unpredictable.

 Unable to play sports, Henry quickly put on weight, which in turn placed more strain on his legs.
 By the time of his death in 1547 it is believed that he weighed 28 stone and had a waist measurement of 50 inches.
+He was succeeded by his son, Edward.

 King Edward VI 1547 – 1553

-King Edward VIEdward VI succeeded his father as king at the age of 9 years.
+Edward VI succeeded his father as king at the age of 9 years.
 The country was run by a regency council headed by Edward’s uncle, Edward Seymour, Duke of Somerset, as Lord Protector.
 King Edward and the Seymour family were committed Protestants and religious reforms were introduced.
 The most notable was the Book of Common Prayer that replaced the traditional service.
 It was not popularly received and there were riots and demonstrations against its use.

 Henry VIII had spent most of the money amassed by his father and England was not the rich nation it had been.
 Edward inherited conflicts with both Scotland and France which increased the financial drain on the country.